Search FAQs

 Such collaborations help to eliminate overlap and duplication of effort in areas where more than one charity may be working, and create opportunities to collaborate and share knowledge and ideas.

 As a leader in the sector, WaterAid’s successful working practices are often cited by other organisations in their own work.
-For this reason, we readily share information through such resources as our Technologies page.
+For this reason, we readily share information on our WASH Matters site.

 Fundraising and support

-If you’d like to increase the amount you donate, please complete our form, or call us on the number above.
+If you’d like to increase the amount you donate, please complete our Direct Debit form, or call us on the number above.

-To donate to WaterAid by cheque, please make it payable to 'WaterAid' and send to the following address:
+To donate to WaterAid by cheque, please make it payable to 'WaterAid' and send to:

 FREEPOST RUGA-JGET-UXRZ